GLabris/GLabris/README.md

 ## 🔧 What I'm Working On

 - 🚀 Getting familiar with **Computer Vision**.
 - 📖 Trying to **pass my exams** while working on projects and learning new things
+- 🎮 Developing a game in **Unity** as part of a small development team(exam break right now).
 ---

 ## 🌱 Goals

-- Talk to God
+- Find God
 - Improve my coding skills and problem-solving abilities
 - Explore AI, machine learning, and find new fields that i would love to work in
 - Build a portfolio of impactful projects